rsyncOSX/RsyncUIdocs/content/post/Built.md

 # SwiftData

 From Apple Developement Documentations quote Apple: *"Combining Core Data’s proven persistence technology and Swift’s modern concurrency features, SwiftData enables you to add persistence to your app quickly, with minimal code and no external dependencies."*.
-I have commenced the work on a release of *RsyncUI* utilizing SwiftData.
-Within RsyncUI, the Homebrew version,  there are three files saved to storage: tasks, log records and user settings.
+In RsyncUI, the Homebrew version,  there are three JSON files saved to storage: tasks, log records and user settings.
 Those data is enabled by utilizing SwiftData.
-When a *SwiftData* version is enabled, there will be two versions of RsyncUI:
+When a *RsyncUI using SwiftData* version is enabled, there will be two versions of RsyncUI:

 - RsyncUI for Homebrew as today utilizing reading and writing files from a `.dotcatalog`
-- RsyncUI only by download from GitHub using SwiftData.
+- RsyncUI only by download from GitHub using SwiftData, as a start

-The development of the SwiftData version is more or less completed.
-Now there are some testing and QA before a release on GitHub only.
-[RsyncUISwiftData](https://github.com/rsyncOSX/RsyncUISwiftData) is the SwiftData version of RsyncUI.
+[RsyncUISwiftData](https://github.com/rsyncOSX/RsyncUISwiftData) is the repository for the SwiftData version of RsyncUI.

 # SwiftUI